GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 ---

 # How admins create a Social Site Competition
 All steps are almost exactly the same as in a Site competition.
 There is one just addidtional tab, the **Social** tab, which allows the admin to connect an Instagram, X, or Circle account.
+It is basically a combination of a site competition and a post competition

 ## Social Tab

 - Connect an Instagram, X, and/or Circle account.
 <img width="1585" height="765" alt="image" src="https://github.com/user-attachments/assets/50aac66f-80f5-4472-ae43-58c17e476fd3" />

-- Any Instagram or X account connected here is the account participants will have to tag if they want their social media post to become an entry to the competition
+- Any Instagram or X account connected here is the account participants will have to tag if they want their social media post to become an entry to the competition.
+This provides an additional option to submit posts to the competition.
 - Connecting a Circle token will allow posts to be posted to Circle.
 Posting to Circle is done in the same way as in Social Inboxes.

 ---